-Level 7, Education Building A35 University of Sydney NSW 2006 Australia
+Level 5, Jane Foss Russell Building, G02 The University of Sydney NSW 2006 Australia

-Phone: +61 2 9351 2416 Fax: +61 2 9351 7055 Email: fao@stuserv.usyd.edu.au Web: www.usyd.edu.au/fin\assist
+Phone: +61 2 9351 2416 Fax: +61 2 8627 8480 Email: fao@stuserv.usyd.edu.au Website: www.usyd.edu.au/financial_assistance

-Freedom of Information
+Freedom of information

-The University of Sydney falls within the jurisdiction of the NSW Freedom of Information Act, 1989.
-The act:
+The University of Sydney falls within the jurisdiction of the NSW Freedom of Information Act 1989.
+The Act:

-- requires information concerning documents held by the University to be made available to the public - enables a member of the public to obtain access to documents held by the University; and - enables a member of the public to ensure that records held by the University concerning his or her personal affairs are not incomplete, incorrect, out of date or misleading.
+- requires information concerning documents held by the University to be made available to the public - enables a member of the public to obtain access to documents held by the University - enables a member of the public to ensure that records held by the University concerning his or her personal affairs are not incomplete, incorrect, out of date or misleading.

-(Note that a 'member of the public' includes staff and students of the University.)
+A 'member of the public' includes staff and students of the University.

-It is a requirement of the act that applications be processed and a determination made within a specified time period, generally 21 days.
-Determinations are made by the University's Registrar.
+It is a requirement of the Act that applications be processed and a determination made within a specified time period, generally 21 days.
+Determinations are made by the University's Deputy Registrar.

-While application may be made to access University documents, some may not be released in accordance with particular exemptions provided by the act.
+While an application may be made to access University documents, some may not be released in accordance with particular exemptions provided by the Act.
 There are review and appeal mechanisms which apply when access has been refused.

-The University is required to report to the public on its freedom of information (FOI) activities on a regular basis and to produce two documents: a Statement of Affairs (annually) and a Summary of Affairs (every six months).
-The Statement of Affairs contains information about the University, its structure, function and the kinds of documents held.
-The Summary of Affairs identifies the University's policy documents and provides information on how to make an application for access to University documents.
+The University is required to report to the public on its freedom of information activities on a regular basis and to produce two documents: a Statement of Affairs (annually) and a Summary of Affairs (every six months).